-Figure 1: Validation of individual XCO2 algorithms and EMMA v4.4 CO2 with TCCON. shows all colocated EMMA and TCCON retrievals used for validation.
+XCO2 retrievals from individual XCO2 algorithms and EMMA have been validated with TCCON.
+Figure 1 shows all co-located EMMA and TCCON retrievals used for validation.
 Additionally, it includes all co-locations of the individual algorithms contributing to EMMA.
 The overall statistics per contributing algorithm are summarized in Table 3.
-Table 4 shows the validation summary specifically for EMMA v4.4 CO2, i.e., the XCO2_EMMA product.
+Table 4 shows the validation summary specifically for EMMA v4.5 CO2, i.e., the XCO2_EMMA product.
 The results are valid for the periods covered by the individual algorithms but earliest starting in 2009.

-The individual algorithms have a single measurement precision in the range of 1.24 ppm (OCO-2 NASA) - 2.36 ppm (GOSAT-2 RemoTeC).
-EMMA has a single measurement precision of 1.72 ppm.
-EMMA's combined regional and seasonal biases (0.30 ppm) are on the lower end of the range of the individual algorithms (0.39 ppm for OCO-2 NASA to 0.89 ppm for GOSAT-2 RemoTeC).
+The individual algorithms have a single measurement precision in the range of 1.29 ppm (OCO-2 NASA) - 2.91 ppm (GOSAT-2 RemoTeC).
+EMMA has a single measurement precision of 1.78 ppm.
+EMMA's combined regional and seasonal biases (0.47 ppm) lie at the lower end of the range of the individual algorithms (0.37 ppm for GOSAT ACOS and GOSAT FOCAL to 0.98 ppm for GOSAT-2 NIES).

 Figure 2 (top) shows the anomaly of station biases of the used algorithms.
-One can see that most satellite retrievals have a high bias of about 0.3 ppm - 1.0 ppm at the Sodankylä, Karlsruhe, and Orleans TCCON sites and a low bias of similar magnitude at Park Falls, Lamont and the southern hemispheric sites Darwin and Wollongong.
+One can see that most satellite retrievals have a high bias of about $0.3~\rm ppm-1.0~\rm ppm$ at the Garmisch-Partenkirchen TCCON site and a low bias of similar magnitude at the sites Sodankylä and Lamont.
 This feature considerably contributes to the algorithms station-to-station bias statistics.
 Currently, it is unclear whether this discrepancy comes from the satellite retrievals or the TCCON.

-The drift analysis in Figure 2 (bottom) shows more or less small negative trends (typically below -0.1 ppm/a) for most non-GOSAT-2 algorithms at the sites Darwin and Wollongong and positive trends of the same magnitude for most non-GOSAT-2 algorithms at Orleans and Karlsruhe.
-This is a bit surprising because some of the sites are located in similar latitude bands.
-Due to the short validation period, the results for the GOSAT-2 algorithms are less reliable and should not be taken into account.
+The drift analysis in Figure 2 (bottom) shows more or less small negative trends (typically below -0.2 ppm/a) for all satellite retrievals at the Bremen TCCON site.
+It shall be noted that due to the short validation period, the results for the GOSAT-2 algorithms are less reliable.

 Figure 3 shows the smoothed average residual difference (satellite - TCCON) which is not explained by station bias, seasonal bias, and/or linear drift.
-The year-to-year stability computed from the variability of the average is in the range of 0.15 ppm/a (OCO-2 NASA) and 0.40 ppm/a (UoL-FP).
+The year-to-year stability computed from the variability of the average is in the range of 0.16 ppm/a (OCO-2 NASA) and 0.71 ppm/a (GOSAT RemoTeC).
 EMMA's year-to-year stability is 0.36 ppm/a.